 At their core, communities are about bringing people together.
 Membership communities are created with this exact purpose in mind, uniting people who work in similar fields and prompting innovation and collaboration.

 The need for these communities has risen dramatically over the past year, with many industries still depending on regular interaction between members in order to continue carrying out their work during the pandemic.

 Several Zapnito communities fit this description, including Wiley’s Federation of European Biochemical Societies (FEBS) which connects those with a passion for molecular life sciences.

 By connecting the best and brightest minds in this field, scientists are able to collaborate and share their thoughts with others from across the globe.

 5. Brand communities

 In the modern age of marketing, building a relationship with customers that functions as a two-way street is absolutely essential.

-Brand communities open up this dialogue and offer a channel of communication between brand and customer, allowing customers to feel personally involved in the journey of a brand by providing ways for them to participate.
+Transitioning a focus away from social media to owned brand communities, opens up richer dialogue and offer a secure communication channel between brand and customer.
+This encourages customers to feel personally involved in the journey of a brand by providing ways for them to participate.